fmorenovr/fmorenovr.github.io/_posts/2017-05-06-Installing-i3-Tiling-Window-Manager.md

 ---
 layout: post
 title:  "Installing i3, a Tiling Window Manager for light Environments."
-subtitle: Here I'll show you a light desktop environment to save the RAM consume.
 date:   2017-05-06 04:05:12 -0500

+tags:
+  - i3
+  - Ubuntu
+  - Linux
+  - Desktop Environtment
+  - Lightweight environment

+categories:
-categories: Window_Manager
+  - Window_Manager
 ---

+Here I'll show you a light desktop environment to save the RAM consume.

 # i3 window manager

 A Tiling Window Manager is a window manager with an organization of the screen into mutually non-overlapping frames.